japila-books/spark-sql-internals/docs/spark-sql-SubExprUtils.md

 hasNullAwarePredicateWithinNot(condition: Expression): Boolean
 ----

-`hasNullAwarePredicateWithinNot` link:spark-sql-PredicateHelper.adoc#splitConjunctivePredicates[splits conjunctive predicates] (i.e. expressions separated by `And` expression).
+`hasNullAwarePredicateWithinNot` spark-sql-PredicateHelper.md#splitConjunctivePredicates[splits conjunctive predicates] (i.e. expressions separated by `And` expression).

-`hasNullAwarePredicateWithinNot` is positive (i.e. `true`) and is considered to have a *null-aware predicate subquery inside a Not expression* when conjuctive predicate expressions include a `Not` expression with an link:spark-sql-Expression-In.adoc[In] predicate expression with a link:spark-sql-Expression-ListQuery.adoc[ListQuery] subquery expression.
+`hasNullAwarePredicateWithinNot` is positive (i.e. `true`) and is considered to have a *null-aware predicate subquery inside a Not expression* when conjuctive predicate expressions include a `Not` expression with an spark-sql-Expression-In.md[In] predicate expression with a spark-sql-Expression-ListQuery.md[ListQuery] subquery expression.

 [source, scala]
 ----